Lester Maddox: Retirement

 With his political career seemingly over and with massive debts stemming from his 1974 gubernatorial bid, Maddox began a short-lived nightclub comedy career in 1977 with an African American musician, Bobby Lee Fears, who had worked as a busboy in his restaurant.
 Fears had served time in prison for a drug offense before Maddox, as lieutenant governor, was able to assist him in obtaining a pardon.
-Calling themselves "The Governor and his Dishwasher," the duo performed comedy bits built around musical numbers with Maddox on harmonica and Fears on guitar.
+Calling themselves "The Governor and the Dishwasher," the duo performed comedy bits built around the Governor's subjugation over the Dishwasher, the Dishwasher's lack of intelligence, and musical numbers with Maddox on harmonica and Fears on guitar.

 Later years

 1980s

 After Korean Air Lines Flight 007 was shot down in 1983, with U.S. Representative Larry McDonald aboard, a special election was held to fill his seat in Congress.
 Lester Maddox stated his intention to run for the seat if McDonald's wife, Kathy McDonald, did not.
-But Kathy McDonald decided to run, and Maddox stayed out of the race; however, she lost to Democrat George "Buddy" Darden.
+However, Kathy McDonald decided to run, and Maddox stayed out of the race; she lost to Democrat George "Buddy" Darden.

 Maddox had been using drugs from a Bahamian cancer clinic to treat his prostate cancer.
 In July 1985, he revealed that the clinic had been shut down by Bahamian officials after its drugs had been found to be contaminated with the AIDS virus.
 Maddox underwent testing, and two months later announced that he was free of the virus.

 During the 1987 Forsyth County protests in January of that year, Maddox attended a rally organized by members of the Ku Klux Klan after the group had attacked several dozen marchers who were protesting against racial discrimination in the county.
 J. B. Stoner, a white supremacist who had previously been imprisoned for bombing a black church in 1958, was also at the rally.